 Visit The Pak Ou Caves

-The Pak Ou Caves has 2 caves called Pak Ou and Tham Theung overlooking the Mekong River.
+The Pak Ou Caves have 2 caves called Pak Ou and Tham Theung overlooking the Mekong River.
 They are about 25 km to the north of Luang Prabang.
 It is over thousands of years old, and you will see over 4000 Buddhist statues around the caves.

 It will take around 2 hours each way in a boat along the Mekong River to reach the caves.
 This offers a good chance to see the scenery along the Mekong bank.
 Or you could take a tuk-tuk ride which will take around 40 mins and is not too expensive.